ML Engine

 }

-5. Feed base signal and use MLSignal in OnBarUpdate
+5. Feed BaseSignal and use MLSignal (OnBarUpdate)

-- Ensure you work only on the main series (
+- work only on the primary series

-Example using EMA cross:
+Example using EMA cross logic:

 protected override void OnBarUpdate()